 The Applied Behavior Analysis Certificate is designed for individuals who have already earned a master's degree in Psychology or a related discipline and who would like to complete the coursework and practicum required to sit for the Board Certified Behavior Analyst (BCBA) exam.
 Students wishing to enroll in this option must formally apply.
-Additional information can be obtained by contacting the faculty coordinator.
 The certificate will be granted by the School of Human Sciences and Humanities upon completion of the courses listed below.
-For more information please contact Dr. Dorothea Lerman at lerman@uhcl.edu.
+For more information, please contact Dr. Dorothea Lerman at lerman@uhcl.edu.

 PSYC 5235 Learning Principles

 PSYC 6031 Behavioral Assessment

 PSYC 6238 Applied Behavior Analysis

 PSYC 6239 Behavioral Interventions I

 PSYC 6331 Behavioral Interventions II

 PSYC 6330 Research and Practicum in Applied Behavior Analysis

-PSYC 6338 Ethics and Professional Issues in Behavior Analysis (Pending
+DCVC 6220 Ethics and Professional Issues in Rehavior Analysis

-Coordinating Board approval)

-PSYC 6339 Research Methods in Behavior Analysis (Pending
+PSYC 6338 Ethics and Professional Issues in Behavior Analysis PSYC 6339 Research Methods in Behavior Analysis

-Coordinating Board approval)

-PSYC 6238, PSYC 6239: These seminar courses include class meetings and up to 10 hours per week of field activities in home, school and clinic settings.
+PSYC 6238, PSYC 6239: These seminar courses include class meetings and up to 10 hours per week of field activities in home, school, and clinic settings.

-PSYC 6330: This course requires completion of a research project and 20 hours per week of field experience in home, school or clinic settings for two semesters (3 credits per semester).
+PSYC 6330: This course requires completion of a research project and 20 hours per week of field experience in home, school, or clinic settings for two semesters (3 credits per semester).